BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

   - name: Peter Slijkhuis
     tags: ["fin-talk", "hero"]
     image_url: https://1348661504.rsc.cdn77.org/.wh/ea/uc/ia9a6960b0103618ef101a6487003373d2281198341df0801e3400140018041/pjhslijkhuis.jpg
     description: <p>Peter Slijkhuis is a psychologist who focuses on human behavior and technology, with a special interest in how people use and interact with technology (Usability Testing and UX Research).
-He is the educational coordinator at BMS-Lab, responsible for creating course materials explaining and using the equipment that BMS-Lab provides.</p>
+He is the educational coordinator at BMS Lab, responsible for creating course materials explaining and using the equipment that BMS Lab provides.</p>
       <p>He has extensive experience with eye-tracking, virtual and augmented reality, facial and body motion tracking, wearables and more.</p>
 events:
   - title: "Digital phenotyping: of mice and men, babies and business"